insapathogenomics/ReporTree/README.md

   --n_proc NUMBER_OF_PROCESSES
                         Number of CPU processes in parallel use.
 [5] -thr THRESHOLD, --threshold THRESHOLD
-                        Partition threshold for clustering definition.
+                        [OPTIONAL] Partition threshold for clustering definition (integer).
 Different thresholds can be comma-separated (e.g. 5,8,16).
-Ranges can be specified with a hyphen (e.g. 5,8,10-20).
+Ranges can be specified with a hyphen (e.g.
+                        5,8,10-20).
 If this option is not set, the script will perform clustering for all the values in the range 0 to max.
+If you prefer to exclusively use the '-pct_thr' argument, please set '-thr none'.
 Note: Threshold values are inclusive, i.e. '-thr 7' will consider samples with <= 7 differences as belonging to the same cluster!
+  -pct_thr PCT_THRESHOLD, --pct_threshold PCT_THRESHOLD
+                        [OPTIONAL] Similar to 'thr' but values are indicated as the proportion of differences to the final allelic schema size or number of informative positions, e.g. '-pct_thr 0.005' corresponds to a threshold of 5 allelic/SNP differences in a matrix with 1000 loci/sites under analysis).
+Different values can be comma-separated (e.g. 0.005,0.01,0.1).
+Ranges
+                        CANNOT be specified.
+This option is particularly useful for dynamic wgMLST analysis for which the size of the schema under analysis is contigent on dataset diversity.
+Note: This argument can be specified even if you used the '-thr' argument.
+  --hamming             Set only if you WANT a pairwise distance matrix calculated with hamming distance even when the analysis is GrapeTree!
+Note: this is an extra file that can be output just for your
+                        own interest - this matrix will not be used for clustering.
   --matrix-4-grapetree  Output an additional allele profile matrix with the header ready for GrapeTree visualization.
 Set only if you WANT the file!
   --wgMLST              [EXPERIMENTAL] a better support of wgMLST schemes (check GrapeTree github for details).